1 DAY TRIP - ROSS ON WYE

 CANOEING FROM ROSS ON WYE TO KERNE BRIDGE

 From Ross on Wye your course will take you past Goodrich Castle sited high on a hill overlooking the River Wye and the Wye Valley.
 Not many people see the castle from this side, and seeing the dark silhouette along the cliffline really makes you appreciate the history of the castle and it's dungeons.

 Shortly after you and your canoe will pass beneath Kerne Bridge.
 The public landing point is a few hundred meters below the bridge on the left hand side.
 Stopping at this public launch point during the peak season can be difficult due to the high demand, but the Inn on The Wye is well worth the stop for a pub lunch.

 An easier stop off point is at Lower Lydbrook, which is another 20 minutes downstream where there is a picnic area and the Forge Hammer pub.

 CANOEING FROM KERNE BRIDGE TO SYMONDS YAT

 Setting off from Kerne Bridge you will pass through Lower Lydbrook, and navigate around a small island.
-This is only 25 minutes downstream but you may wish to take a break here as there are refreshments that can be purchased here.
-The Forgehammer pub and the Garden Cafe are located here, but check their opening times as they are not always open.
+This is only 25 minutes downstream but you may wish to take another break here as there are refreshments that can be purchased here.
+The Forge Hammer pub and the Garden Cafe are located here, but check their opening times as they are not always open.

 Shortly after is the area where the 18th century Rev. Gilpin first introduced the word 'picturesque' to the English language in describing the surrounding landscape.
 For him it defined "that kind of beauty which is agreeable in a picture".